Don't Expect A New Mazda Model In The Next 2 Years

 But expect big things after the hiatus.

 Mazda has no major vehicle launches planned through March 2022, according to a new report from Nikkei Asian Review.
 Mazda’s current lineup, including the all-new CX-30, will receive no significant updates or redesigns.
+Motor1.com has reached out to Mazda for comment on the report.
 That could make things difficult for the automaker and its dealers as the company continues the development of a new large-vehicle architecture and its new powertrain, which will debut before March 2023.

 Mazda’s plans for a new large-vehicle architecture surfaced in its March 2019 investor report, which detailed the platform, new inline-six gas and diesel engines, a mild-hybrid system, an EV platform, and more.
 The new platform and inline-six engines could move the brand upmarket, too, allowing the brand to compete against Mercedes, BMW, and Lexus.
 It’d be a big move for the automaker, and one that could eat a ton of R&D cash over the next few years.